Review: Disney’s BoardWalk

 Dining options on the BoardWalk include the Flying Fish Cafe (seafood), Trattoria al Forno (Italian), the ESPN Club (sports bar with burgers) and the Big River Grille and Brewing Works (craft beer and American food).

-Food carts and other more casual food options (pizza, ice cream, a bakery) are also available.
+Food carts and other more casual food options (pizza, ice cream, hot dogs) are also available.
 (Other dining options are within an easy walk at the Yacht and Beach Club, and the Swan and Dolphin.)

 Entertainment venues for adults include Jellyrolls and Atlantic Dance, both admitting only those 21 and older.
 Jellyrolls is a (usually) rollicking dueling-piano nightclub.
 Atlantic Dance is a usually near-empty VJ-based dance club.